SS6031 - Social Pedagogies and the Public Intellectual (2018/19)

 |Credit rating for module||30|

 |School||School of Social Professions|

 This module reflects on the meaning, purposes and role of the educator in democratic societies.
-It explores a range of identities and value settings for the educator and for education and seeks to help students develop a personal philosophy.
+It explores notions of social pedagogy and ideas around the role of a public intellectual.
+It considers value settings for the educator and for education and seeks to help students develop a personal philosophy of education.

 The module aims to:

 • Examine a number of important approaches to understanding the role of the educator and professionalism in democratic societies, including theoretical contributions from a reading of social pedagogy, citizenship education and the meaning of the public intellectual;

 • Familiarise students with complementary and competing conceptions drawn from theorists such as Freire and Dewey as well as work on leadership, management and professionalism;